 - Located on an arterial street or located with frequent transit service.

-Eligible properties will be rezoned adding an Affordable Housing (AH) Suffix to their existing land use district.
-The AH suffix will indicate the multifamily land use district available for permanent multifamily affordable housing development.
+Eligible properties can be rezoned adding an Affordable Housing (AH) Suffix to their existing land use district.
+The AH suffix indicates the multifamily land use district available for permanent multifamily affordable housing development.
 Each property's suffix will be determined based on multifamily land use districts located near the property.
 Development proposals not fulfilling all affordable housing requirements will be limited to the underlying single family land use district.
 The proposed AH suffixes and their corresponding multifamily land use districts are as follows:

 - AH-1: R-10

 - AH-4: R-30

 On June 26, the council also adopted Ordinance 6744 rezoning 36 eligible sites consistent with the criteria established with the LUCA.
 If additional properties become eligible in the future, their owners will need to apply for a rezone.

 |2/8/2023||Planning Commission Study Session 1||Planning Commission Meeting Agenda Materials|

 |3/8/2023||Planning Commission Study Session 2||Planning Commission Meeting Agenda Materials|